Variables

 Security Features

-- Secrets are encrypted using AES-128-GCM with authenticated encryption
+- Secrets are encrypted using AES-128-GCM authenticated encryption (Node.js

 - Values are encrypted at rest in the database